-¶ A retiring collection is taken for the Save the Children Fund.
-Those who wish to contribute by cheque are asked to make it payable to 'Save the Children' and send it to Mary Datchelor House, 17 Grove Lane, Camberwell, London SE5 8RD.

-¶ The congregation is silent during the organ music after the service.
+- ¶ After the service a retiring collection is taken for the maintenance of the Chapel.
+If you prefer to contribute by cheque, please make it payable to King's College Chapel Foundation and send it to The Dean, King's College, Cambridge CB2 IST.
+Gift aid envelopes are available. - ¶ The congregation is silent during the organ music after the service.